Do you feel like the perfect IBS diet is just out of your reach? But it’s out there somewhere, if only you knew where to look?

 We don’t get taught about nutrition at school, and even doctors don’t really get taught nutrition at medical school, so it’s not surprising as a population we don’t have a good understanding of what food does to our body.

-3. Not listening to your body
+3. Ignoring messages from your body

 Perhaps you forget to drink water, so you think you feel hungry, but actually you’re very thirsty.